Many of us are used to inner dialogues when learning, deciding or thinking in general.

 Let’s see why and when we should mute verbal thinking and how to do it.

-Why we use inner speech?
+Why do we use inner speech?

-Without entering into the scientific reviewing of inner speaking, we can say that we mainly inherit the habit of the internal dialogue from childhood.
+Without entering into the scientific reviewing of inner speaking, we can say that we mainly inherit the habit of internal dialogue from childhood.
 At that time, our learning of the relatively complex behaviors came primarily from interpersonal communications.
 We were told what to do, and we repeated it while making our own experiences.

 Gradually, we interiorized and “softened” these speeches, but we still tend to use them for many reasons: language is our main communication channel so we are used to collectively manipulate ideas through it, we feel reassured by words, we want to be prepared to explain our reasoning to others, it seems a more objective line of thinking, etc.

 Many of us may mostly notice vocalization when reading.

 Science is still debating about the importance of inner words at a cognitive and behavioral level.
 While inner speech is not always necessary, we certainly cannot state its futility in general.